The Dream Syndicate: Post-Kendra Smith years (1984–1989)

 Medicine Show was recorded in 1984 in San Francisco with producer Sandy Pearlman and released that year by A&M Records.
 The band opened tours for R.E.M. and U2 and released the five-song live EP, This Is Not The New Dream Syndicate Album...
 Live!, the last record to feature Precoda on guitar (he left soon afterward to pursue a career in screenwriting) and the first appearance of bassist Mark Walton.
-The EP's commercial failure contributed to the group's temporary breakup, The band was dropped by A&M after the label rejected its demo for "Slide Away", later released on the semi-official It's Too Late to Stop Now.
+The EP's commercial failure contributed to the group's temporary breakup.
+The band was dropped by A&M after the label rejected its demo for "Slide Away", later released on the semi-official It's Too Late to Stop Now.

 In 1985, during the band's temporary retirement, Wynn and Dan Stuart of Green on Red wrote 10 songs together that were recorded with Duck, among others, and released by A&M as the album The Lost Weekend under the name Danny & Dusty.

-After a brief hiatus (and, as one reviewer said, having taken "a trip through the major-label meat grinder"), Wynn, Duck and Walton joined with Paul B. Cutler (who had produced the group's first EP and played guitar in the proto-goth 45 Grave) to form the next version of the Dream Syndicate.
+After a brief hiatus (and, as one reviewer said, having taken "a trip through the major-label meat grinder"), Wynn, Duck and Walton joined with Paul B. Cutler (who had produced the group's first EP and played guitar in the proto-goth band 45 Grave) to form the next version of the Dream Syndicate.
 They recorded two more studio albums, Out of the Grey (1986, Chrysalis Records), produced by Cutler, and Ghost Stories (1988, Enigma Records), produced by Elliot Mazer.
 A live album, Live at Raji's, was recorded in 1988 (also by Mazer) before Ghost Stories, but released afterward.
 1992 also featured a free release in cooperation with the band by the label Opdtapes.
-A free tape called "Live i Bergen" contained recordings from the band's concert in Bergen, Norway on 15th of Oct 1988 (Opdtapes 002).
+A free tape called "Live i Bergen" contained recordings from the band's concert in Bergen, Norway on 15 October 1988 (Opdtapes 002).

-After breaking up in 1989, the band's posthumous releases included 3½ (The Lost Tapes: 1985-1988), a collection of unreleased studio sessions, and The Day Before Wine and Roses, a live KPFK radio performance recorded just before the release of the band's first album.
+After breaking up in 1989, the band's posthumous releases included 3½ (The Lost Tapes: 1985–1988), a collection of unreleased studio sessions, and The Day Before Wine and Roses, a live KPFK radio performance recorded just before the release of the band's first album.
 Wynn continued as a solo artist, and Walton went on to play with the Continental Drifters.